bcnzer/smolov-jr-pwa/README.md

-# Smolov Jr calculator

-> Smolov Jr PWA
+# Smolov Jr Calculator PWA

-App to calculate Smolov Jr cycles.
+PWA to calculate Smolov Jr cycles.
 Enter your One Rep Max (aka 1RM) and it determines the reps, sets and weights for the next three weeks.

 It's a PWA so it works offline, remembers the 1RM and increment.
 Also have a fancy schmancy dark theme.
 On Android it will asks if you want to create an icon for your home page.